-Air Cleaner/Filter Replacement
+Engine Air Cleaner/Filter Replacement

-To remove the air cleaner/filter:
+To remove the engine air cleaner/filter, do the following:

 1. Unlatch the two clamps located on the front of the filter.

 - 2. Lift the cover and remove the filter. - 3.
 Replace the filter.
 See "Normal Maintenance Replacement Parts" in the Index for the type of filter to use.